jriecken/shorty/DEPLOYMENT.md

     $ play universal:package-zip-tarball

-This creates a `shorty-X.X.tgz` tarball in the `target/universal` directory.
+This creates a `shorty-1.0.tgz` tarball in the `target/universal` directory.

 ## Setting up the database

-The first time that you deploy shorty, you'll need to set up the `shorty` mongo database.
+The first time that you deploy shorty, you'll need to set up the `shorty` Mongo database.

 There is a `scripts/create-db.js` script that will do this for you.
 To run it: